DataInsightsWithAlex/sql-data-warehouse-project/docs/data_catalog.md

 | create_date | DATE | The date and time when the customer record was created in the system |

 ## 2. gold.dim_products
+.... as this is just a project I didn't want to waste more time on it